Choosing an MVHR Unit

 Basic guide for unit selection!

-The airflow bust be the greatest of either system 1 or 2
+The airflow must be the greatest of either system 1 or 2.

-This means that you need to extract @ 45 l/s and you should be looking for a unit that can acheave an extraction of 75 l/s
+This means that you need to extract @ 45 l/s and you should be looking for a unit that can achieve an extraction of 75 l/s.

-this means that you need to supply @ 66 l/s and you should be looking for a unit that can acheave a supply rate of 110 l/s
+This means that you need to supply @ 66 l/s and you should be looking for a unit that can achieve a supply rate of 110 l/s.

 Heat Recovery Efficiency -

-From 2018 all new heat recovery system have a EPR (energy performance rating) and we recommend that all units have a minimum of an A rating
+From 2018 all new heat recovery systems require a EPR (energy performance rating) and we recommend that all units have a minimum of an A rating.

 All quality heat recovery systems are also rated by BRE (SAP Appendix Q) and have independent performance results available to everyone.

 Choosing the correct ducting for a heat recovery system -

 A heat recovery system is only as good as the ductwork.
 There is no point in buying the most expensive unit just to install sub-standard ducting.